Skip to the main content.

 • Pro: Working with 1099 hires can save on costs since the employer does not need to worry about submitting taxes or acquiring benefits for the worker.
 Typically, 1099 workers are specialists who are brought in for finite projects to cover extra capacity needs or provide project-specific assistance.

-• Con: A 1099 worker is essentially a freelancer, and because they are brought on for quick stints, Raynor admits that “they may lack company loyalty because they’re not really an employee of your organization…They have their own priorities.”
+• Con: A 1099 worker is essentially a freelancer, and because they are brought on for quick stints, Raynor admits that “they may lack company loyalty because they’re not an employee of your organization…They have their priorities.”

 • Pro: C2C workers’ recruitment, retention, benefits, and compensation are all managed by the staffing agency.
 As well, companies have the flexibility of being able to expand and shrink their workforce as needed.